 Skimmers vary in appearance based on where they are located.
 YouTube offers many videos showing how you can spot one.

 Generally, no. Cases of skimming are best resolved by your bank and FTC.
 However, you can still call your local police to inform then of recent skimming practices.

 Federal law limits a cardholder’s liability for fraudulent charges to $50.
 By calling your credit card’s customer service line, you’ll likely find they’ll waive even that amount.

-When it comes to your overall loss due to theft or skimming of your ATM or debit card, the amount of your liability will depend on factors that include how quickly you report it and how much is stolen from your account.
+When it comes to your overall loss after your ATM or debit card has been stolen or skimmed, the amount of your liability will depend on factors that include how quickly you report it and how much is stolen from your account.
 Call first and follow it up in writing to start an investigation.

 Sarah Barness is the credit cards editor at Finder, keeping up with the latest products in the industry to present readers with unbiased reviews and guides.
 She has over eight years of digital media industry experience in fast-paced newsrooms in New York City and Los Angeles.
 Before Finder, Sarah was ranked as a top-viewed HuffPost editor and writer.
 She was also a lifestyle senior editor for A Plus, a digital media publication founded by Ashton Kutcher.
 Sarah holds an MFA in creative nonfiction from The New School, as well as a certificate in editing from Poynter ACES.